 What Is a Legislative History and Why Do It?

-A legislative history refers in general to the documentation created during the legislative process, from the introduction of a bill through the various steps before it either becomes a law, is vetoed or just dies in session.
+A legislative history refers in general to the documentation created during the (Congressional) legislative process, from the introduction of a bill into either the House or Senate, through the various steps before it either becomes a law, is vetoed or just dies in session.
 It should be noted that the majority of bills do not become law.
 However, the documentation each bill generates may contribute useful background material when researching a similar bill that does become law.

 The primary reason a legislative history is conducted is usually as a means to interpret a statute, especially where the statutory language is vague or unclear.
+The history of a statute can help clarify the law and assist in determining how a statute applies to a specific situation.
 Legislative history is persuasive authority.
 It is never binding upon a court.
 A history conducted on the background of the statute provides insight into the meaning and intent of the legislative body that created the law.
-A history of the statute can help clarify the law and assist in determining how a statute applies to a specific situation.

 Remember, too, that the legislative process is further modified by actions in other branches of the federal government.
-Through the Judicial branch, court decisions affect law, and through the Executive branch, agency rules and regulations both modify and/or generate law; both must be considered when doing a complete background on statues.
+Through the Judicial branch, court decisions affect law and how it is applied, and through the Executive branch, agency rules and regulations can both modify and/or generate law.
+The actions of both of those branches of the government must be considered when doing a complete background of statues.